number571/go-peer/README.md

 ## TODO

-1. Wrap all standart errors to "errors" package from go-peer
-2. Write tests with comment "TODO"
+1. Write tests with comment "TODO"
-3. Need check for use wrappers (example hmc -> config wrapper)
+2. Need check for use wrappers (example hmc -> config wrapper)